An official website of the European Union. See all European Institutions

 On the basis of the mandate by the Joint Declaration, a common set of proposals was endorsed by the EU and NATO Councils on 6 December 2016.
 The set includes 42 concrete actions for the implementation of the Joint Declaration in all seven areas of cooperation with a clear focus on deliverables.
 A follow-on mechanism ensures that progress is monitored and reviewed on a regular basis.

-With a view to consolidating progress and ensuring further advances in all areas, on 5 December 2017, the two Councils endorsed a common set of new proposals.
-The set includes a total of 34 actions for the implementation of the Joint Declaration.
+With a view to consolidating progress and ensuring further advances in all areas, on 5 December 2017, the two Councils endorsed a common set of new proposals including further 32 actions.
 They also address new topics, such as counter-terrorism, military mobility and women, peace and security.

-The High Representative/Vice President/Head of Agency and the Secretary General of NATO submitted their first progress report on the implementation of the 42 actions to the respective Councils in June and December 2017.
+The High Representative/Vice President/Head of Agency and the Secretary General of NATO submitted their first and second progress reports on the implementation of the 42 actions to the respective Councils in June and December 2017.
 The third progress report submitted in June 2018 drew on the main achievements of EU-NATO cooperation – also in view of the upcoming meeting of the European Council on 28-29 June and the NATO Summit on 11-12 July – and highlighted the added value of EU-NATO cooperation in different areas aimed at strengthening the security of citizens.

 Assisting partners in building their capacities and fostering resilience, in particular in the Western Balkans, and in our Eastern and Southern neighbourhood is a common objective.
-Intensive consultations, in particular in the Western Balkans and in our Eastern and Southern neighbourhood led to the identification of areas of common interest and initial deliverables for each of the three pilot countries (Bosnia and Herzegovina, Tunisia and the Republic of Moldova) as a first step.
+Information exchange, including informal staff-to-staff political consultations on the three pilot countries (Bosnia and Herzegovina, Republic of Moldova and Tunisia) has intensified.

-The second progress report of December 2017 highlighted a financing decision in July 2017 to allocate €2 million for 2017 as a contribution to the NATO Building Integrity Programme, which aims at reducing the risk of corruption and promoting good governance in the defence and security sectors.
-The financing will cover Neighbourhood countries on a voluntary basis, and is pending on NATO completing the six-pillar assessment, due to be completed by the end of June 2018.
+The second progress report of December 2017 highlighted a financing decision by the EU to allocate €2 million for 2017 as a contribution to the NATO Building Integrity Programme, which aims at reducing the risk of corruption and promoting good governance in the defence and security sector.
+This financing is pending completion of a six-pillar assessment, due to be completed by the end of June 2018.

 EU-NATO cooperation continues to take place on the basis of key guiding principles: openness, transparency, inclusiveness and reciprocity, in full respect of the decision-making autonomy and procedures of both organisations without prejudice to the specific character of the security and defence policy of any Member State.